ddrohan/mobile-app-dev-labs/session2/lab/md/step03.md

 Now, to keep things as simple as possible, we're going to take the same approach with our Menu as we did with our 'Coffee Check In Button' - we'll use the <b>onClick</b> property to bind a menu item to a particular method in our activity.

-So open up your <b>main_menu.xml</b> and add the following to each of the menu items
+So open up your <b>main_menu.xml</b> and add the following to each of the menu items (as in the screenshot below

+Then, open up your <b>Base.java</b> and add the following methods

 ~~~java
 switch(item.getItemId())